LinguistDeveloper/clarive/docs/en/devel/js-primer.markdown

 (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

-This is done by enclosing your string in between backticks:
+This is done by enclosing your string between backticks:

 ```javascript
 var txt = `This is